Nogardagem/os/start.md

 ## Required knowledge
 https://wiki.osdev.org/Required_Knowledge

 This contains a list of required knowledge for OS development.
-I have about 1/2 of the bullet points already covered, but I don't have too much of:
+I have about 1/2 of the bullet points already covered nicely, and the rest I will be sure to learn as I work more on this project.
-4. Assembly
-7. UNIX experience
-8. Toolchain
-9. Emulators and virtualizers
-10. Executable formats
-11. The platform
-12. The concept

 The page recommends [this book](https://github.com/tuhdo/os01/blob/master/Operating_Systems_From_0_to_1.pdf) to read for beginning knowledge